Our Best Campsites In Lake Garda

-Verona A beautiful and romantic city – it is where Shakespeare set Romeo and Juliet after all – Verona dates back to the Romans.
+If you’re taking a camping holiday in Lake Garda, be sure to visit the beautiful and romantic city of Verona.
 Operas are staged in the Arena di Verona, one of the best-preserved Roman amphitheatres in the world, and the forum has become the Piazza delle Erbe, a rich confection of Medieval and Renaissance buildings.

-Gardaland Italy’s largest magical theme park is set out in realms of history, geography, space and fantasy, and offers many exhilarating rides: from the Blue Tornado to the Sequoia Adventure.
-A themed aquarium is home to thousands of marine creatures, recreating habitats from the Red Sea to the Indian Ocean.
+Gardaland is Italy’s largest magical theme park, located to the south of Lake Garda and close to many of our campsites.
+The theme park is set out in realms of history, geography, space and fantasy, and has many exhilarating rides: from the Blue Tornado to the Sequoia Adventure.

-Sirmione The spa town of Sirmione stands on a peninsula at the southern end of Lake Garda.
-As well as mud baths and massages you can visit the moated castle, take ferry trips to other towns around the lake, or just enjoy the shops – especially the amazing gelateria… The Grotte di Catullo is a vast ruined Roman villa, named after the poet Catullus.
+The spa town of Sirmione stands on a peninsula at the southern end of Lake Garda.
+As well as mud baths and massages, you can visit the moated castle, take ferry trips to other towns around the lake, or just enjoy the shops – especially the amazing gelato stores… The Grotte di Catullo is a vast ruined Roman villa, named after the poet Catullus.

 A simple building set in an olive grove, the San Pietro church is believed to be one of the oldest places of worship in the area, and contains some beautiful 13th and 14th century frescoes.
 Visit the famous walled lemon houses and buy a bottle of the local cold-pressed olive oil to take home.